ibrahim8955/academy-web-app-dev/instructions/docs/web-academy/02-ui-library.md

 Wrap strings in the app in i18n (start in workshop/src/views/Home.js ).
 :::

+Refer to the [documentation for setting up translations](https://developers.dhis2.org/docs/guides/translation-support/) in your app.

-When you have wrapped the strings, stop and rerun the app to generate translation strings.
+When you have wrapped the strings, generate the translation strings.
 You can then create a new translation file (e.g. copy the en.pot and rename it as fr.po) and add some test translations.
+Try the translations out by logging in with a new user and changing their locale language (click on the avatar in the upper-right of the header bar)

 ### Task 4.2 Support RTL Languages